Andy Ellis (rugby league)

-He is formerly of the Featherstone Rovers in the Kingstone Press Championship, and the Wakefield Trinity Wildcats in the Super League competition.
+He is formerly of Featherstone Rovers in the Championship, and the Wakefield Trinity Wildcats in the Super League competition.

 Background

 Ellis was born in Derby, Derbyshire, England.
-He started playing rugby league at 7 years old and signed for Hull KR aged 15.
+He played rugby league for amateur club Cottingham Tigers and signing for Hull KR aged 18.

 Career

 In 2009 he was named Man of Steel for the Championship and also led the Barrow Raiders to the league title and to the National Rail Cup Final.
 Ellis was also part of the Championship All Stars team in 2009 after having an incredible season with Barrow.

 He has previously played for Wakefield Trinity Wildcats, Hull Kingston Rovers and Harlequins being named players player at Harlequins in 2011.

+Featherstone Rovers

 In September 2012, he left Wakefield and signed a two-year contract with Featherstone Rovers.
 Ellis later played for Featherstone and became an integral part of the team.